08:00 Camp in center of Kaskasavagge

 The decent through Skeleton Gorge soon follows a creek carrying no water this time of the year yet should be impossible to pass during rain fall.
 Leading through beautiful shady forrest and offering fun climbing parts and even a few ladders it´s a treat after the scourging sun on the top af the mountain.
 A short walk after reaching the bottom of the gorge lies the botanical garden of Kirstenbosch, unfortunately I didn´t have time to explore the garden itself, got that saved for another day!

-The spectacular view at times almost dangerously distracting as the hike became more of a climb in some sections!
+the hike became more of a climb in some sections!